telerik/winforms-docs/ribbonbar/overview.md

 * The entire application functionality is accessible from a single place.

-* __RadRibbonBar__ is divided into tabs such as Write, Insert, and Page Layout.
+* __RadRibbonBar__ is divided into tabs such as *Write*, *Insert*, and *Page Layout*.
 Tabs can be permanently visible or shown contextually.

-* When the users clicks on a tab, they are presented with the ribbon groups such as Clipboard, Font, and Paragraph.
+* When the users clicks on a tab, they are presented with the ribbon groups such as *Clipboard*, *Font*, and *Paragraph*.

 * Each group can hold an unlimited number of controls including toolbars, combo boxes, galleries, and other Telerik controls.

 * The Application Menu Button in the upper left of the ribbon provides quick access to the most important commands listed in the Application Menu.

-* An optional Quick Access Toolbar above or below the ribbon tabs an be used for customization or frequently-used commands.
+* An optional *Quick Access Toolbar* above or below the ribbon tabs an be used for customization or frequently-used commands.

 * Key tips can be used to help users learn the shortcut keys to activate individual controls.